What is EMDR Therapy?

 How EMDR Therapy Works:

-During a memory-processing session (which does not happen without a thorough assessment and skills building, which may take several sessions), a client is asked to recall specific components of the problem memory as directed by their therapist – this may include its image, the negative self-belief, and/or the disturbing emotions and associated body sensations.
-This happens while simultaneously engaging in bilateral stimulation (i.e., stimulation involving both sides of the body) such as left-to-right eye movements (or bi-lateral sounds, flashing lights, or ‘tapping’).
+During a memory-processing session (which does not happen without a thorough assessment and skills building, which may take several sessions), you asked to recall specific components of the problem memory as directed by your therapist – this may include its image, the negative self-belief, and/or the disturbing emotions and associated body sensations.
+This will happen while simultaneously engaging in bilateral stimulation (i.e., stimulation involving both sides of the body) such as left-to-right eye movements (self-administered ‘tapping’, sounds alternating between each ear, or flashing lights).
 Eye movements are the most common bilateral stimulation used and these are believed to mimic the eye movements of REM sleep (the stage of sleep responsible for memory processing and learning).
 These eye-movements may be repeated quickly, in sets of 20-30 (several times), until processing has completed.

-In this way, the EMDR Therapist takes each of the stuck components of an unprocessed memory (described above) and uses the bilateral stimulation to help the brain store this information in new ways.
-In doing so, the information from the memory is transferred from the limbic (threat) system, to the pre-frontal cortex where a person can make better sense of what has happened.
+In this way, the EMDR Therapist systematically treats each of the stuck components of an unprocessed memory (described above) using bilateral stimulation to help your brain store this information in new ways.
+In doing so, the information that was once held in a ‘stuck’ memory network is reconnected to more functional memory networks, where a person can make better sense of what has happened.
 This leaves a person feeling resolved (vs ‘stuck’) about the corresponding memory and its components.

 Before EMDR Therapy: